WITH VIDEO: GOBA pedals into Findlay

 Rampelt said the weeklong bike trip is meant as a scenic, touristy ride through the countryside.
 Participants will ride a minimum of 271 miles and a maximum of 431 miles.
 Registration is closed for this year’s ride.

-There isn’t a specific way to choose which part of Ohio gets chosen each year, Rampelt said.
+There isn’t a specific way to choose which part of Ohio will host the ride each year, Rampelt said.
 He added, though, that Findlay Mayor Lydia Mihalik had met with him before GOBA and was very supportive of the ride.
-Mihalik and Hancock County Commissioner Tim Bechtol helped judge the costume contest as part of Saturday night’s welcome ceremony.
+Mihalik and Hancock County Commissioner Tim Bechtol helped judge a costume contest as part of Saturday night’s welcome ceremony.

-Rampelt said the people who come to GOBA often come back year after year to see old friends and see a new part of Ohio.
+Rampelt said the people who come to GOBA often come back year after year to see old friends and ride through a new part of Ohio.

-Lois Harwood, of Ontario, Canada, said she and a friend, Nestor Klem, had been doing the ride for 10 years.
+Lois Harwood of Ontario, Canada, said she and a friend, Nestor Klem, have been doing the ride for 10 years.

 “Some friends of ours in Michigan we met on GOBA,” Harwood said.
 “We see the same people year after year.”

-Harwood added the drivers in Ohio are more patient and willing to wait than they are where she lives, something she appreciates.
+Harwood added that drivers in Ohio are more patient and willing to wait than they are where she lives, something she appreciates.

-Khang Le and Danilo Benitez, both of Virginia, come to the ride with a Special Olympics team.
+Khang Le and Danilo Benitez, both of Virginia, came to the ride with a Special Olympics team.
 They have done the ride before and enjoy biking and meeting new people.

 “I came here because I like to experience new places and meet new people,” Benitez said.